 Robben Island Tour

-The 3 to 3½ hour scheduled tour includes a return trip across Table Bay (with a 30 minute ferry ride each way).
-A visit to the historical Maximum Security Prison and a tour of the island.
+The 3 to 3½ hour scheduled tour includes a return trip across Table Bay (with a 30-minute ferry ride each way).
+And, a visit to the historical Maximum Security Prison and a tour of the island.
 Note that only official Robben Island guides are permitted to offer tours.
 Your private guide will not be able to accompany you.

 Note: This is a very popular excursion.
 Please pre-book your Robben Island tour online before your holiday starts to avoid disappointment when you arrive in Cape Town, especially if it is the festive season.
-Alternatively we can book the tour as part of a full day tour of the city, Table Mountain and District Six…
+It says located in V&A Waterfront, but actually that is just the departure point for the boat cruise to the island.